RedHatInsights/insights-behavioral-spec/features/README.md

 * Displaying description of recommendation found for 1 cluster with 1 critical issue

+## `Insights_Advisor_recommendations_page.feature`

+* Displaying Advisor's "Recommendations" page on Hybrid Cloud Console without any recommendations
+* Displaying Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation

 ## `customer_notifications.feature`

 * Check that notification service has all the information it needs to work properly